HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 !!!note
 	OpenAI ChatGPT is the supported content AI provider for CF213 and later.
 Custom AI implementation is supported for CF214 and later.

-Starting CF221, the AI model is switched to ```gpt-4o``` as the newest and most capable model with up to date information.
+Starting CF221, the AI model is switched to ```gpt-4o```.
+This model is the newest and the most capable model with up-to-date information.

 ## Content AI provider overview